frankhillard/starknet-boat-react/readme.md

 cd contracts && torii --world {world_address}
 ```

+5. **Game interface**:
-Upon completion, launch your browser and navigate to http://localhost:5173/.
-You'll be greeted by the running example!
+Launch your browser and navigate to http://localhost:5173/.

+6. **for debug**:
+Once torii is running , one can check the SQL-lite database via a graphQL interface accessible at http://0.0.0.0:8080/graphql